Tickets and Insurance

 One Criminal Code conviction costs $905 per year up to $24,000 per year for multiple convictions.
 24-Hour prohibitions cost from $370 to $1100 per year.
 Excessive speeding costs an additional $320 per year up to $1100 per violation.
 Each of these amounts will need to be paid three times.

 ICBC expects the Driver Risk Premiums to apply to 27,000 drivers by 2010.
-These cost of any violation tickets and insurance premiums you have had to paypremiums are in addition to your regular insurance premiums and the traffic violation fines.
+The costs of the Driver Risk Premiums are in addition to your regular insurance premiums and the traffic violation fines.
 Failure to pay on time will result in 19.5% interest annually, and suspension of your vehicle insurance.
 So don’t challenge or pay your tickets and insurance will go up.
 You will also not be permitted to renew your driver’s license, replace a lost license, or take any driver exams from ICBC.